2024 United States state legislative elections explained

 1Data3:2

-Republicans currently control 56 legislative chambers, while Democrats control 41.
-Both chambers of the Alaska Legislature are controlled by bipartisan coalitions.
-The states of Arizona, Michigan, Minnesota, New Hampshire, and Pennsylvania are expected to hold the most competitive elections for legislative control.[1]
-Additionally, court-ordered redistricting in Wisconsin is expected to lead to Democratic gains in both chambers of the Wisconsin Legislature.[2]
+Prior to the election, Republicans controlled 56 legislative chambers, while Democrats controlled 41.
+Both chambers of the Alaska Legislature were controlled by bipartisan coalitions.
+The states of Arizona, Michigan, Minnesota, New Hampshire, and Pennsylvania were expected to hold the most competitive elections for legislative control.[1]
+Additionally, court-ordered redistricting in Wisconsin was expected to lead to Democratic gains in both chambers of the Wisconsin Legislature.[2]
+Favorable redistricting from Montana's independent redistricting commission was also expected to lead to Democratic gains in that state.[3]

 Summary table

-Regularly scheduled elections will be held in 85 of the 99 state legislative chambers in the United States.
+Regularly scheduled elections were held in 85 of the 99 state legislative chambers in the United States.
 Nationwide, regularly scheduled elections were held for 5,809 of the 7,383 legislative seats.
 Many legislative chambers held elections for all seats, but some legislative chambers that use staggered elections held elections for only a portion of the total seats in the chamber.
-The chambers not up for election either hold regularly-scheduled elections in odd-numbered years, or have four-year terms and hold all regularly scheduled elections in presidential midterm election years.
+The chambers not up for election either hold regularly scheduled elections in odd-numbered years, or have four-year terms and hold all regularly scheduled elections in presidential midterm election years.

 Note that this table only covers regularly scheduled elections; additional special elections took place concurrently with these regularly scheduled elections.